mlm-games/flicky/README.md

 > The UI is TV oriented, Android UI is secondary.
 >
-> For android (mobile) devices, would recommend Droidify or Fdroid Basic for security and better UI
+> For android (mobile) devices, would recommend Droidify or Fdroid Basic (for security and better UI).

 ## Installation